Legendary College Football Coach Bobby Bowden Says He Wanted to Beat Coronavirus So He Could 'Vote for Trump'

 “I’ve had a chance to get a lot of wins in my life, but I really wanted to win this one because I wanted to be around to vote for President Trump,” Bowden said.

-Biden also spoke at length about the opportunities for healing that he was afforded by virtue of being an American, never apologizing for American greatness, and his strong Christian faith.
+Bowden also spoke at length about the opportunities for healing that he was afforded by virtue of being an American, never apologizing for American greatness, and his strong Christian faith.

 I want to thank all the many, many people who were thinking of and praying for me over the last few weeks.
 I just went through a battle with Covid-19, and God just wasn’t ready to take me Home yet to be with Him.
 Most of you know I’m 91 years old, and the fight was tough.
 But thanks to the help of Dr. Michael Forsthoefel, and the support of Ann and all my children, I beat It.